In This Article

 Physical Exfoliator (Night): Skin gets more delicate as it ages, which is why Rouleau says a gentle physical exfoliator with round beads works best on aging skin—especially on your neck.

-Retinol Serum (Night): Depending on the severity of your wrinkles, you may want to visit a dermatologist for a prescription retinol.
+Retinol Serum (Night): Depending on the severity of your wrinkles, you may want to visit a dermatologist for a prescription retin-a.
 Confused about the difference?
 Check out our ultimate guide to retinol.

-Eye Cream (Night): Look for an eye cream with peptides that absorbs easily, like Skin Laundry Wrinkle Release Eye Cream ($30).
+Eye Cream (Night): Look for an eye cream with peptides meant to absorb easily, like Skin Laundry Wrinkle Release Eye Cream ($30).

-Hydrating Moisturizer (Night): A moisturizer with retinol, like Verso Day Cream ($110), will smooth fine lines and prevent future ones from forming.
+Hydrating Moisturizer (Night): A moisturizer with retinol, like Verso Day Cream ($110), is meant to smooth fine lines and prevent future ones from forming.